 Your baby may have to be delivered early.

-ICP is associated with an increased risk of premature birth.
-This may be because your body goes into labour early, in which case it is called a spontaneous preterm birth, or because your doctors decide to deliver your baby early, called iatrogenic preterm birth.
+- ICP is associated with an increased risk of premature birth.
+This may be because your body goes into labour early, in which case it is called a spontaneous preterm birth (UDCA may help to reduce this risk), or because your doctors decide to deliver your baby early, called iatrogenic preterm birth.

-Your doctor may decide to deliver your baby early because they feel that the risk of continuing the pregnancy outweighs the risks associated with being born early.
-In ICP the specific risk that doctors worry about when making the decision to deliver babies early is the risk of stillbirth.
+- Your doctor may recommend that your baby is born earlier because the risk of continuing the pregnancy outweighs the risks associated with being born early.
+In ICP the specific risk that doctors worry about when making the recommendation for earlier birth is the risk of stillbirth.

 As you can see, the decision about when you should meet your baby is not an easy one to make.
 We therefore suggest that you talk to your doctor about what is best for you and your baby, taking into account what is known from currrent research.